Early landing: Boeing speeds up plan to move all 787 production to SC

 “We remain committed to delivering only safe and high-quality airplanes, and have strengthened our quality assurance program over the last 12 months," the company said in a statement.
 "As we continue to conduct comprehensive inspections on undelivered 787s to ensure each meets our highest standards prior to delivery, we’re leveraging our South Carolina and Everett facilities to complete inspections, and any rework, as necessary."

-When the North Charleston plant becomes the sole 787 final assembly site, it will be making fewer jets per month than it was when during the years it shared production with the Everett line.
+When the North Charleston plant becomes the sole 787 final assembly site, it will be making fewer jets per month than it did while sharing production with the Everett line.

 Boeing lowered the production rate for the program several times in 2020 after the COVID-19 pandemic decimated demand for new planes.
 Most recently, the monthly output figure was lowered to five 787s from six.